The Dance program at UNC Asheville hosts several performances each semester, both on and off-campus.

 Spring Dance Sharing

-The UNC Asheville Dance Program’s Spring Dance Sharing will take place at the Belk Theatre at UNC Asheville at 7 pm on April 26th .
+The UNC Asheville Dance Program’s Spring Dance Sharing took place at the Belk Theatre at UNC Asheville at 7 p.m. on April 26.

-This evening of dance will include a new dance work, “blue, green,” that Dr. Celia Weiss Bambara has set on Contemporary Dance and Repertory Students in collaboration with composer Kimathi Moore.
-Student work generated in Improvisation and Composition courses will also be shown.
-Completing the evening Dr. Bambara will share a work that was created through dialogue with artists in Korea and the Ivory Coast titled “Les Navettes”.
-Lighting design and stage management will be provided through collaboration with students and faculty in the Drama program at UNC Asheville.
+This evening of dance included a new dance work, “blue, green,” that Dr. Celia Weiss Bambara set on Contemporary Dance and Repertory Students in collaboration with composer Kimathi Moore.
+Student work generated in Improvisation and Composition courses were also be shown.
+Completing the evening Dr. Bambara shared a work that was created through dialogue with artists in Korea and the Ivory Coast titled “Les Navettes.”
+Lighting, design and stage management were provided through collaboration with students and faculty in the Drama program at UNC Asheville.

 Contemporary Dance II – In-Praxis Dance showing